InfamousMusicify/Mark-Recall/README.md

           Command:
      /trigger sw_help
      Will explain how things work in-game.
+     /function sw:uninstall to unisntall the scoreboards for the datapack. (useful when updating versions)

      A special Thank you to Xisuma and the Vanilla Tweaks Team for putting together the beautiful sethome datapack upon which this is based. <3